-The Riot Show Statement of Purpose Michael Faris and Unique Hughley
+The Riot Show Statement of Purpose Michael Faris

 The Riot Show illustrates the ideology and methods that law enforcement officials use to prevent people from holding demonstrations against police violence.
-The poetry and visual works chronicle major historical events in the Civil Rights Movement, such as the arrest of Martin Luther King in Birmingham.
+The visual works chronicle major historical events in the Civil Rights Movement, such as the arrest of Dr. Martin Luther King, Jr. in Birmingham.
 The exhibition also illustrates more contemporary events related to civil rights, such as the long series of police shootings of Black men and the ensuing demonstrations at various cities such as Ferguson, Missouri.
 This exhibit is associated with Critical Enlightenment Theory, a component of Critical Race Theory that asserts that there are perceptible strategies and tactics used by a hegemonic group to maintain the oppression of other groups.

 This show contains twenty visual artworks, all related to the themes of riots.